tzanou/PercentVisibleLayout/README.md

 VisibilityPercentageLayout is a layout (extends RelativeLayout) with a custom listener which gives the visibility percentage of the layout every time it is changed.Pixel visibility listener is also available.

+### Currently supporting

+- Percentage Listener with visible height/width percentage and flags for which part is missing
+- Pixels Listener with visible height/width pixels and flags for which part is missing

 ### Demo

 ![alt text](http://i268.photobucket.com/albums/jj26/tzanou/simple_zpsklounw4l.gif )